kimodri/SQL-Courses/README.md

-# SQL LinkedIn Courses Notes
+# SQL Courses Notes
-<b>These are my notes and scripts on some SQL courses (beginner to advance) that are accessible with LinkedIn Premium.</b> <br>
+<b>These are my notes and scripts on some SQL courses (beginner to advance) that are accessible with LinkedIn Premium and other institutions.</b> <br>
 - I did this so that when people look for materials they can use these and learn from the notes.<br>
 - I will also add my solutions to some problems.